The top 5 Jambo alternatives and competitors in 2026

 Both Jambo and Tractivity support stakeholder engagement, but they are built around fundamentally different approaches.

 Jambo prioritises a lighter, modular feature set focused on contact records, interaction logging and basic reporting.
-While this can suit smaller US and Canadian teams moving away from spreadsheets, it relies on third-party tools and paid upgrades to deliver core engagement capabilities such as stakeholder mapping, consultation surveys and structured engagement planning, introducing additional cost, integration complexity and data sovereignty considerations.
+While this can suit smaller US and Canadian teams moving away from spreadsheets, it relies on third-party integrations for consultation surveys, offers segmentation through tags and custom fields rather than a dedicated stakeholder mapping module, and does not include structured engagement planning, introducing additional cost, integration complexity and data sovereignty considerations.

 Tractivity takes a more comprehensive approach, with all core functionality included as standard within a single, secure platform.
 Stakeholder management, communications, consultations, surveys, events, reporting and governance all sit within one environment, giving IT, security and information governance teams full confidence over where data is stored, how it is processed and who has access.